Fred F. Murray

 His experience includes public law and accounting practice, government service as Deputy Assistant Attorney General in the Tax Division at the Department of Justice and as a Special Counsel to the Chief Counsel for the Internal Revenue Service, where he was involved in drafting of legislation and testimony, legislative investigations, and other Congressional matters, litigation, and in regulations, revenue rulings and other agency guidance.
 Fred also served as Vice President for Tax Policy at the National Foreign Trade Council and General Counsel and Director of Tax Affairs at the Tax Executives Institute.

-He is Vice-Chair (and Chair-Elect) of the US Internal Revenue Service Advisory Council (formerly Commissioner's Advisory Group); former Advisor to the International Tax Working Group of the United States Senate Finance Committee; and a former member, Commissioner’s Advisory Council, Department of Taxation and Finance, State of New York.
+He is former Chair of the US Internal Revenue Service Advisory Council (formerly Commissioner's Advisory Group);former Advisor to the International Tax Working Group of the United States Senate Finance Committee;and a former member, Commissioner's Advisory Council, Department of Taxation and Finance, State of New York.

-He is a Council Director, governing Council of the American Bar Association Section of Taxation; Chair, Subcommittee on Tax Treaties and Competent Authority Matters, U.S. Activities of Foreigners & Tax Treaties Committee; former Chair, Administrative Practice Committee; and a member, Foreign Activities of US Taxpayers, Government Relations and Government Submissions Committees, American Bar Association Tax Section.
-He is twice a former Chair of the Federal Bar Association Section on Taxation, and a Fellow of the American College of Tax Counsel.
-He is an Elected Life Member of the American Law Institute; a member of the American Institute of Certified Public Accountants; and a member of the Bloomberg BNA U.S. International Advisory Board.
+He is a former Council Director, governing Council of the American Bar Association Tax Section, and former chair of several of its committees including the Administrative Practice Committee and the Competent Authority and Tax Treaties Subcommittee of the US Activities of Foreigners and Tax Treaties Committee, He is currently a member of the Administrative Practice Committee, Foreign Activities of US Taxpayers, Government Relations and Government Submissions Committees.
+He is a member of the Steering Committee of the Federal Bar Association Tax Section (previously Chair 2012-2013 and 1998-1999), and a Fellow of the American College of Tax Counsel.
+He is a Life Elected Member of the American Law Institute;a member of the American Institute of Certified Public Accountants;and a member of the Bloomberg BNA U.S. International and Transfer Pricing Advisory Board.

 He serves as an adjunct member of the faculty at Georgetown University Law Center where he teaches courses on international taxation and accounting for income taxes, corporate governance, securities law and other issues for corporate tax advisors.
 He also lectures at the New York University School of Law.
 Previously, Fred Murray was also an adjunct professor at the University of Texas School of Law, Rice University Jesse H. Jones Graduate School of Management, and the University of Houston Law Center.